Argentine president diagnosed with thyroid cancer

 Fernandez is one of several Latin American leaders to have cancer.
 Venezuelan President Hugo Chavez underwent chemotherapy earlier this year while Paraguayan President Fernando Lugo's lymphatic cancer is in remission.

-And former Brazilian leader Luiz Inacio Lula da Silva is being successfully treated for a cancerous tumor on his Larynx, according to his doctors.
+And former Brazilian leader Luiz Inacio Lula da Silva is being successfully treated for a cancerous tumour on his Larynx, according to his doctors.

+(Additional reporting by Walter Bianchi; Editing by Helen Popper and Todd Eastham)